cboard-org/cboard-io/_posts/2020-07-05-cboard-receives-another-UNICEF-investment.md

 ![CIREHA-Center](/images/cireha12.jpg)

 On June 19 UNICEF announced eight technology companies in developing and emerging economies would be receiving an investment from the UNICEF Cryptocurrent Fund (CryptoFund).
-Those receiving investments had all previously received up to $100,000 from UNICEF’s Innovation Fund to create or continue developing open-source techonology.
+Those receiving investments had all previously received up to $100,000 from UNICEF’s Innovation Fund to create or continue developing open-source technology.

 > Cireha (Argentina) is scaling the reach of its accessible app in three countries to help more children with speech impairments communicate using symbols.